 Please accept my apologies for the inconvenience you suffered when the train failed to arrive on the time indicated in your ticket.

-Ways to Say Sorry in English - Infographic
+Ways to Say SORRY in English

 Enjoyed this infographic?
 Here’s what you can do next: